Understanding the Confusion Matrix

 Let’s imagine we have some “thing” that makes predictions.
 It could be a ML model, a pregnancy test, a fortune teller… whatever you want, it’s your story.

-Anyway, in the previous paragraph, the key phrase is “evaluate the accuracy of the predictions”.
+Anyway, in the previous paragraph, the key word is “evaluate the accuracy of the predictions”.
 Yeah, I know, that’s more than one word.

 What we’re going to do now is make a two-way table: on one side, you put the predictions, and on the other, you put reality.
 So it’s a “Reality vs. Predictions” matrix, and for now, don’t worry about which is the row and which is the column.